 - Create a Budget and Establish a Target Number

 - Next, consider how much money you’ll spend each month in retirement.
-Some costs may decrease, such as gas or mortgage payments, while others may increase, such as health care.
+Some costs may decrease, such as gas or mortgage payments, while others may increase, such as health care costs.

 Many experts recommend saving and investing 25 to 30 times your expected annual expenses.

 Online early retirement calculators are useful tools to find your target number, or the amount of money you need to accumulate to cover future expenses.
 Consulting with a professional financial advisor is another good option.

 - Unless you start earning an unusually high salary at an early age, you’ll need to dramatically adjust your lifestyle in order to make early retirement a reality.
 Take a hard look at your biggest expenses, including housing, transportation and food.
 Then start cutting.

 Decisions won’t be easy.
 Ask yourself an important question: How hard am I willing to work now so I can retire early?

 - Invest Aggressively and Maximize Your Retirement Accounts

 - Retirement accounts, including 401(k) plans and IRAs, are tax advantaged ways to invest for retirement.
 If your company offers a 401(k) match, it can help you reach your investment goals even faster.